Chiang Mai Train Station, one of the busiest railway stations in the country, offers flexible transport solutions for tourists in northern Thailand.

 Depending on the train chosen, there are typically three types of seats; First Class, Second Class and Third Class.
 First class is a small air-conditioned private compartment with two sleeping chairs and a wash basin.
 Second Class is a common compartment with fan or air-conditioning and seats four people with bunk beds.
 Third Class consists of seats only.

-Train fares vary from as cheap as 300THB for a 3rd class upright seat up to 1700THB for a first class sleeper, with various levels in between.
+Train fares vary from as cheap as 300THB for a 3rd class upright seat up to 1700THB for a first-class sleeper, with various levels in between.
 As train transport is popular, it is advisable to make an advanced booking.
 Trains do book out during peak seasons and first class & sleeper carriages always book out first.
 Prices may change so it is advisable to check before you book.
-Make sure to bring you passport when booking as it may be requested.
+Make sure to bring your passport when booking as it may be requested.

 It is always wise to take your own food and drink on the train as although some food is offered for sale, it can sometimes sell out or be of a poor standard.
 It is also double or triple the price of what you would expect to pay in Bangkok or Chiang Mai.